(Revised November 25, 2023)

 Section 3.
 Advisory Committee: At the discretion of the President, an Advisory Committee of experienced writers may be formed to provide insights and perspectives on writing and publishing.
 The Committee shall be composed of not more than three members in good standing and shall meet as often as needed.
 The Committee will report to the President or general membership when appropriate.

 ARTICLE VII.
 ELECTION OF OFFICERS & BOARD MEMBERS

-Section 1.
+Section 2.
 Nominations.
 In July of each year, the Board shall solicit nominations from members in good standing for the offices of President, Vice President, Secretary, Treasurer, and the two at-large Board member positions.
-Members may nominate themselves or other member for any office.
+Members may nominate themselves or other members for any office.
 The Board will contact all nominees for consent of nomination.

-Section 3.
+Section 4.
 Election.
 The annual election of officers and Board members shall occur at the GWB’s regular September meeting.
-Unopposed candidates shall be elected by acclimation.
+Unopposed candidates shall be elected by acclamation.
 Contested offices shall be elected via written secret ballot at the meeting.
-Members must be present to vote—absentee ballots and proxy ballots will not be accepted.
-Ties will be decided by written secret ballot mailed to all members in good standing.
+Members can vote in person or can submit an electronic vote to the Secretary.
+Absentee ballots and proxy ballots will not be accepted.
+Ties will be decided by a written secret ballot from members present.

 ARTICLE VIII.
 MEMBER MEETINGS

 Section 1.
 General Membership Meetings.
-GWB shall hold a general membership business meeting each month with the exception of December, when there will be no business meeting.
+GWB shall hold a general membership business meeting as needed.
 Minutes of the previous meeting, plus the Treasurer’s report, will be made available at each subsequent meeting of the general membership.
 The President shall set the agenda and preside at meetings.
 Meetings shall be managed using an abbreviated form of Robert’s Rules of Order (see ADDENDUM 1).

 ARTICLE IX.
 FINANCES